gauravfs-14/adaptly/docs/api/core-components.md

+---
+layout: default
-# Core Components API Reference
+title: Core Components API
+description: AdaptlyProvider, hooks, and utilities
+---

 This document provides comprehensive API reference for Adaptly's core components and their usage.